APPLYING TO PS1 Pluralistic School

 A non-refundable application fee of $125 must be submitted with your application.
 An application fee reduction is available if you intend to apply for Financial Aid.
 Please contact Evelyn Cazún at (310) 394-1313 ext.
 107 or email@example.com for more information.
 Teacher evaluation forms (and transcripts) are required.

 FOR A HELPFUL GUIDE THROUGH PS1'S ADMISSION PROCESS, CLICK HERE

-Once an application has been submitted and both parents have toured, the Admissions Office is able to schedule the appointments, one being the Parent Interview (the other is the Child Visit).
-Both parents (when applicable, even when living in separate households) are required to attend the Parent Interview.
+Once an application has been submitted and both parents have toured, the Admissions Office is able to schedule two appointments: one being the Parent Interview, the other the Child Visit.
+Both parents (when applicable, even when living in separate households locally) are required to attend the Parent Interview.
 Parents meet with the Director of Admissions for approximately 45 minutes to discuss their family’s educational expectations and goals.

 Once an application has been submitted and parents have toured, the Admissions Office is able to schedule the appointments, one being the Child Visit (the other is the Parent Interview).
 This is a time for your child to try PS1 on and to interact with their age group.
 They will get to participate in the daily life of the school.
 The Child Visit lasts an hour for 4-6 year olds and a half or full day for applicants ages 7 and above.
 Parents will get more exposure to the daily life if PS1.
 Specific Child Visit guidelines are shared with an applicant family ahead of the Child Visit appointment to ensure a great visit.

 Evaluation Forms (and transcripts for children applying for grades 1st-5th) are to be completed by your child’s current school.
 Evaluations are confidential and, therefore, need to be submitted directly to PS1 either electronically, by fax or U.S. Mail by your child's current school.